 An analysis of test score data by McKinsey found that sampled students “learned only 67 percent of the math and 87 percent of the reading that grade-level peers would typically have learned by the fall.”
 In majority-minority schools, that gap was greater, at 59% and 77%.

 Learning loss is a very real issue that must be addressed, but there are also important debates going on around it.
-We at D2L share the view of many educators and families While needs are significant, we also want to recognize the amazing efforts of educators to persevere, innovate, and deliver unmeasured student experiences and growth.
+We at D2L share the view of many educators and families concerned with a “deficit” approach to learning recovery, which may negatively impact both student mindset and instructional approaches.
+While needs are significant, we also want to recognize the amazing efforts of educators to persevere, innovate, and deliver unmeasured student experiences and growth.

 Alternatively, an asset or growth approach to learning loss can help accelerate learning with a focus on current grade-level content and a scaffolding of interventions to address gaps.
 This can provide a more effective ramp for learning recovery now and establish a more student-centered, resilient instructional approach to support student progress into the future.